An energy-stable parametric finite element method for the Willmore flow in three dimensions: An energy-stable parametric finite element method

-where $\n^m$ is given in \eqref{discrete normal vector} and $\mathbf{A}^{m}$ is a numerical approximation of the Weingarten map $\ds\n$ at $t=t_m$.
-Since $\n^m$ is piecewise constant in $[\mathbb{K}^h]^3$, the Weingarten map $\ds\n^m$ vanishes under discretized surface gradient \eqref{discretized surface gradient}, necessitating a refined approximation.
-Here we employ vertex unit normals $\boldsymbol{w}^m$ (see \cite{barrett2008parametric2}) to make normals non-constant over each surface element $\sigma_{j}^m$, enabling a direct computation of the discrete Weingarten map as
+where $\n^m$ is given in \eqref{discrete normal vector} and $\mathbf{A}^{m}$ is a numerical approximation of the extended Weingarten map $\ds\n$ at $t=t_m$.
+Since $\n^m$ is piecewise constant in $[\mathbb{K}^h]^3$, the extended Weingarten map $\ds\n^m$ vanishes under the surface gradient \eqref{discretized surface gradient}, necessitating a refined approximation.
+Here we employ vertex unit normals $\boldsymbol{w}^m$ (see \cite{barrett2008parametric2}) to make normals non-constant over each surface element $\sigma_{j}^m$, enabling a direct computation of the discrete extended Weingarten map as